FalahSec97/FalahSec97/README.md

 # Hello, I'm Falah
 <a href="https://www.linkedin.com/in/falah-alsahly-2264a52b6"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am passionate Software Engineering senior student with a focus on Cybersecurity at Prince Sultan University.
+I’m dedicated to building secure, scalable, and innovative solutions that solve real-world challenges.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in software engineering has fueled my passion for cybersecurity, and I am now determined to specialize in this field, with the goal of contributing to secure system development and eventually advancing into penetration testing and vulnerability assessment.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|